-4.9.6 Ways to Move Spatial Data
+3.8.4 Ways to Move Spatial Data

 Many enterprise GIS solutions require continued maintenance of distributed copies of the GIS data resources, typically replicated from a central GIS data repository or enterprise database environment.
 Organizations with a single enterprise database solution still have a need to protect data resources in the event of an emergency such as fire, flood, accidents, or other natural disasters.
 Many organizations have recently reviewed their business practices, and updated their plans for business continuance in the event of a major loss of data resources.
-Events of this past year (loss of the New York Twin Towers on September 11, 2001) have emphasized the need and value of such plans, and increased interest and awareness of the need for this type of protection.
+The tragic events of September 11, 2001 demonstrated the value of such plans, and increased interest and awareness of the need for this type of protection.